aaminaa05/HopQuest-project/README.md

 # HopQuest-project
 This repository is our game project.
+Gabdrakhman Amina and Sabyrzhan Ansar